fuseio/fuse-network/nethermind/OE_Migration.md

 Once the node is flagged for maintenance and out of the active set, proceed to back up your node data.
 This includes the blockchain data and keys.

+**The backup is to revert to OpenEthereum in case of migration failure.**

 > In this guide, we will assume the containers are named fusenet, netstats, fuseapp (if you are running a validator node).

 1. **Navigate to the [health](https://health.fuse.io/)** dashboard and verify that the node is healthy.